tanloong/neosca/README.md

 python --version
 ```

 If Python is not installed, you can download and install it from [Python website](https://www.python.org/downloads/).
-Once you have Python installed, you can install NeoSCA using `pip`:
+Once you have Python installed, you can install `neosca` using `pip`:

 ```sh
 pip install neosca
 ```

-If you are in China and having trouble with slow download speeds or network issues, you can use the Tsinghua University PyPI mirror to install NeoSCA:
+If you are in China and having trouble with slow download speeds or network issues, you can use the Tsinghua University PyPI mirror to install `neosca`:

 ```sh
 pip install neosca -i https://pypi.tuna.tsinghua.edu.cn/simple
 ```

-### Install Dependencies
+### Install dependencies

 NeoSCA depends on [Java](https://www.java.com/en/download/manual.jsp), [Stanford Parser](https://nlp.stanford.edu/software/lex-parser.shtml), and [Stanford Tregex](https://nlp.stanford.edu/software/tregex.html).
 NeoSCA provides an option to install all of them: